 - Avoid reusing images.
 Keep your promotional email fresh and engaging by using unique images.
 Email messages that reuse the same image may be disregarded as duplicates by users.

-Be sure to use an https (not http) URL.
+Use an HTTPS (not HTTP) URL.
 This logo selection only shows in the email preview.

 Only use a discount code if you have it featured in the email.
 Don't repurpose this space, as it always says "Code" before the text.